 Today I’m sharing an adventure with Starship Captain and fiber artist, Sasha Torres.
 Sasha Torres is a cerebral-yet-whimsical yarn maker, dyer, spinner and knitter who loves the ocean, really good vanilla ice cream and the smell of raw wool.
 Her passion for all things wooly led her to start her yarn company, Sheepspot, which sells breed-specific, hand-dyed wool yarns and fibers for those craving sustainable stash from happy sheep.
 Find her at sheepspot.com.

-People have this fantasy of what it’s like to be a full-time artist.
+People have this fantasy of what it’s like to be a fiber artist.
 But what’s a normal day for you really like?

 There are so many ways to make a living as a maker – how are you doing it?
 What have you combined and how has that changed through the years?

 Sheepspot is still very new, so my income right now is still coming from my day job.
 I expect that this will be my situation for the next 18-24 months, and I’m OK with that.